-- Spanish company Aurantia announced its intention to invest in oil palm plantations for the production of biodiesel.
-Italian energy company ENI achieved access to some 70,000 hectares of land for planting oil palm.
-The also Italian energy company Fri-El Green signed an agreement for the planting of oil palm in 40,000 hectares.
+- Spanish company Aurantia announced its intention to invest in oil palm plantations for the production of biodiesel. - Italian energy company ENI achieved access to some 70,000 hectares of land for planting oil palm. - The also Italian energy company Fri-El Green signed an agreement for the planting of oil palm in 40,000 hectares. - The Malaysian-run company Atama Plantations was granted a total area of 470,000 hectares of which until now 180,000 hectares have been considered suitable for oil palm development.
+Biocongo Global Trading signed an agreement with the government for 24,280 hectares.
+OLAM from Singapore, through the company CIB, is negotiating a deal for oil palm and cacao plantations, although the size of the area is not known.
 Congo, R.D.

 - GAP (Groupe agro-pastoral), a company owned by the Blattner Group (Belgium/USA), has 10,000 hectares of plantations. - Canadian company TriNorth Capital announced that its subsidiary Feronia had purchased Unilever's "Plantations et Huileries du Congo".
-Within its holding of 100,000 hectares of land it would plant some 70,000 with oil palm. - ZTE Agribusiness Company Ltd, a Chinese company, announced its intention of establishing oil palm plantations over 1 million hectares of land.
-Cote d'Ivoire - PALMCI, a company owned jointly by the French SIFCA group and Singapore-based companies Wilmar International and Olam International, has 35,000 hectares of industrial plantations. - Belgian company SIPEF-CI bought 12,700 hectares of industrial plantations.
+Within its holding of 100,000 hectares of land it would plant some 70,000 with oil palm. - ZTE Agribusiness Company Ltd, a Chinese company, announced its intention of establishing oil palm plantations over 1 million hectares of land, suspended for the time being. - The Belgium-owned company Nocafex would occupy an area of 60,000 hectares in Lisala for rubber and oil palm plantations.
+Cote d'Ivoire - PALMCI, a company owned jointly by the French SIFCA group and Singapore-based companies Wilmar International and Olam International, has 35,000 hectares of industrial plantations for an oil palm project up to 160,000 hectares. - Belgian company SIPEF-CI bought 12,700 hectares of industrial plantations.